wangcong26/Exchange_Order_Bid_Book/README.txt

 #3.
 Explanation of the Junit Test.
-Although professor didn't ask us to write new tests, I divided his huge test into 7 parts.
 In the Junit package, you would see 7 parts and I printed out all the relevant output to visualize what's behind he scene.
 But I included his original big unit test file without touching anything, just for the purpose of backing it up.
 All these 8 file are passed.